csysops/book/README.md

 # Book
 Enjoyable thing \
-Learn CS the hard way
+Learn CS the hard way \
+all disrete things you learned will come to you one day \
 Links:
 - https://teachyourselfcs.com/
 - https://github.com/TalalAlrawajfeh/mathematics-roadmap